 1. Embrace Digital Technologies to Improve Cost-Benefits

 New digital technologies have made it practical and cost-effective to use a single tank for both rainwater harvesting and surface water drainage.
-SDS Intellistorm® uses weather prediction data to manage tank levels automatically, so that they have the capacity to accept water when it starts to rain heavily.
+SDS Intellistorm® uses weather prediction data to manage tank levels automatically, so that they retain as much water as possible for reuse and still have the capacity to accept water when it starts to rain heavily.
 Such systems are making cost-benefit justifications significantly more attractive, especially for commercial and community-level residential schemes.
-Our policy making, and accepted design guidance, needs to take full regard of the availability of these technologies to ensure future-proof standards and regulations.
+UK policy making and accepted design guidance both need to take full regard of the availability of these technologies to ensure future-proof standards and regulations.

 2. Make Water Metering Compulsory